-2 Environment
+3 Environment

-Time is discrete and indexed by $t = \{0, 1, 2, ...\}$ .
+Time is discrete and indexed by t = 0, 1, 2, 3, ...
+The first two periods are the only periods in which people make decisions.
 In period 0, a prospective student makes a one-time decision to enroll in college or not.
 If she does not enroll, she can work in a low-paid job with disutility of effort $\theta \ge 0$ and, starting in period 1, earn $y \ge 0$ .
 The earnings y are drawn from a distribution H(y).
 At the time of the enrollment decision, the student knows $\theta$ but not the realization of y.

 If the individual chooses to enroll in college, she learns the cost of making effort in college.
 Effort, e, is a binary variable that can take values 0 (no effort) or 1 (effort).
 The cost of making an effort is denoted $\gamma$ and the student draws $\gamma \geq 0$ from a distribution $G(\gamma)$ .
-After she learns $\gamma$ the student decides whether to continue on in college.
+After she learns $\gamma$ , the student decides whether to continue on in college or not.
 If she chooses to leave, she incurs the cost of effort $\theta$ in the low-paid job and draws her (life-time) earnings y in period 1.
 She also incurs some partial college expenses $\phi x$ , where $0 < \phi < 1.^8$ At the time of choosing whether to continue in college, the student knows $\gamma$ and $\theta$ but not her earnings in period 1 and beyond.

 If the student continues in college she incurs the annual college cost of x.
 A continuing student must choose between putting in effort or not.
-If she chooses to shirk (e = 0), she will fail with probability 1 but she will not incur effort costs of any kind in period 0 and will start life in period 1 with an earnings draw y from the distribution H(y) and a debt of x.
-If she chooses to put in effort (e = 1), she will complete her first year with
+If she chooses to shirk (e = 0), she will fail with probability 1 but she will not incur effort costs of any kind in period 0 and will start life in period 1 with an earnings draw yfrom the distribution H(y) and a debt of x.
+If she chooses to put in effort (e = 1), she will complete period 0 with probability $\pi \in (0, 1)$ .
+If she completes successfully, she begins period 1 as a college student with one more period to go and debt of x (no interest accumulates on the debt as long as the student continues in college).
+If she fails to complete, she starts period 1 with an earnings draw y from H(y) and a debt of x.